Imaginus: Shareholders

-In December, 2023, Imaginus attracted an investment of ₩50 billion from J&Private Equity (J&PE).
+In December 2023, Imaginus attracted an investment of ₩50 billion from J&Private Equity (J&PE).
 At the time, J&PE's investment valued the company at approximately ₩200 billion.
 The 2024 audit report shows that Imaginus's largest shareholder is CEO Choi's private company, HEA Company (58.85%).
 J&PE also holds shares through two investment partnerships: the 'J&P 1st Private Equity Investment Partnership' (5.62%) and the 'NH-J&-IBKC Label New Technology Association' (13.11%).

-In May 2025, Contentree Central reported its plan to acquire a 10.3% stake in Imaginus for ₩36.8 billion.
+In May 2025, Contentree JoongAng, a subsidiary of the JoongAng Group, reported its plan to acquire a 10.3% stake in Imaginus for ₩36.8 billion.
 This transaction, based on Imaginus's total of 2,673,622 issued shares, valued the company at approximately ₩360 billion.
-An industry official noted that Contentree Central's entry as a new financial investor at the end of August 2025 is expected to slightly change the shareholding structure.
+An industry official noted that Contentree JoongAng's entry as a new financial investor at the end of August 2025 is expected to slightly change the shareholding structure.

 Partnership

 In 2023, Imaginus' Choi signed a strategic partnership with Myriagon Studio.
 Myriagon Studio, formerly known as Origamix Partners Inc, is a management company led by Shinsuke Sato, renowned for his original Netflix series Alice In Borderland.
 The rebranding took place following the acquisition of Origamix Partners Inc by Aniplex, a subsidiary of Sony Music Entertainment Japan.
 Starting from June 1, 2023, Choi appointed as Executive Advisor at Myriagon Studio in order to help establish a formidable Asian premium production network.

 On March 21, 2024, Imaginus' Choi and Adam Burke, the director of the Los Angeles Tourism Office, signed a memorandum of understanding to collaborate on producing a Korean drama set in Los Angeles and promoting the city as a global tourism destination.
 This marked the first time a U.S. city tourism office has entered into an agreement for content production, and established a three-year partnership.
 In November 2024, Imaginus' Choi also signed a content joint development partnership with Japan's Asahi Broadcasting Corporation (ABC TV) to develop Japanese dramas combining Korean and Japanese production expertise.

 In May 2025, Tsai Chia-chun, the director of the Taiwan Creative Content Agency, flew to Seoul and signed a memorandum of understanding with Imaginus' Choi.
 The agreement is for a two-year collaboration on a series co-development.
 The two parties will invite Taiwanese creators to partner with the Imaginus team to create three original streaming series.
 The series will focus on romance and be developed for the worldwide market.